sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     ![Functions are now available](images/2_17_workloads_functions.png)

     Congratulations!
-You enabled the serverless Functions in Kyma.
+Now you can create serverless Functions in Kyma.

 ### Create a Hello-World Kyma Function